I. School Health Councils

 • If eligible, schools that provide snacks through after-school programs will pursue receiving reimbursements through the National School Lunch Program.

 Rewards.
-Schools are discouraged from rewarding students with foods or beverages that are not on the approved SB 12 food list.
-Whenever possible, non-food items should be considered for rewards.
+Schools will not reward students with foods or beverages that do not meet the approved AB626 food guidelines.
+Non-food items should be considered for rewards.
 Food or beverages will not be withheld as punishment.

-Celebrations.
-Schools should limit celebrations that involve food during the school day to no more than one party per class per month.
-Each party should include no more than one food or beverage that does not meet nutrition standards for foods and beverages sold individually (above).
+Schools will limit celebrations that involve food during the school day to no more than one party per class per month.
+Each party will include food or beverage that meet nutrition standards for foods and beverages sold individually (above).
 The district will disseminate a list of healthy party ideas to parents and teachers.

-School staff shall encourage parents/guardians or other volunteers to support the district's nutrition education program by considering nutritional quality when selecting any snacks which they may donate for occasional class parties.
-Class parties or celebrations shall be held after the lunch period when possible and only foods that meet or exceed state and federal nutritional standards can be served before 1:00 p.m.
+School staff will encourage parents/guardians or other volunteers to support the district's nutrition education program by choosing nutritional quality when selecting any snacks which they may donate for occasional class parties.
+Class parties or celebrations shall be held after the lunch period and only foods that meet or exceed state and federal nutritional standards can be served.

 School-sponsored Events (such as, but not limited to, athletic events, dances, or performances).
 Foods and beverages offered or sold at school-sponsored events outside the school day do not have to meet the nutritional requirements.